 The Company has obtained three bank debt facilities from an expanding group of lenders.
 These facilities were obtained on attractive terms in difficult lending markets.
 Debt service for these facilities remains strong and contributes to our sound borrower track record.
+The company has repaid one of the bank debt facility of US\$ 110 completely in May 2018.
 In April 2015 further diversification of funding was achieved with the issue of medium term notes in Singapore.
 The unsecured bonds raised in 2015 were paid in 2018.
-Additional amounts were raised during the current year through unsecured bonds.
+Additional amounts were raised during 2018 through unsecured bonds.
 The Company has benefited from consistent support of the majority shareholder particularly reducing the risk of any funding gaps due to the delay in closing external finance.
 The Production Sharing Contract which includes cost recovery and the long term sales contract for gas provide an enhanced cash flow to service debt and give protection to lenders.

 Our business, revenues and profits may fluctuate with changes in oil and gas prices.
 Our production is mainly gas and has been sold on strong "Take or Pay" contracts which significantly reduce the impact of fluctuations in the wider global energy market.
-However the prevailing prices of oil and gas can have some bearing on new contracts and price revisions.
+However, the prevailing prices of oil and gas can have some bearing on new contracts and price revisions.

 Natural gas prices in India are generally set by the Government through a variety of mechanisms.
 The Government introduced a new gas pricing mechanism for certain contracts awarded under NELP regime which considered a volume weighted average whose calculation included gas prices from various consuming countries.
 Gas produced from the Block owned by the Company is not bound by this new gas pricing regime as the Block was awarded prior to the implementation of the NELP regime.
 Consequently, we are able to negotiate the price of natural gas with our customers based on market conditions.
 However, the Government's price regime may affect the overall natural gas market in India, sets benchmark for natural gas prices and indirectly may have a material negative impact on our business, financial condition and results of operations.
-The Company is currently realising a gas price of US\$ 5 per mmbtu.
+The Company is currently realising a gas price of US\$ 5 per MMBTU.